Borito185/civbuddy/README.md

 QOL features for the CivMC server.
 It contains the following features:

 - **Vein Marking:** Highlights blocks by holding right-click with a pickaxe in hand.
 Once marked, a 5×5×5 area will appear around the marked block.
-- **Diamond Counting:** Keeps track of the total number of diamond ore you've found for easy tracking.
 - **Multi-Vein Tracking:** Keep track of multiple separate veins by assigning a name for each one.
 - **Command Bookmarks:** Organize and quickly execute commands with a GUI system (press `\`).
 - **Calculator:** In-game math evaluator with custom shortcuts for quick calculations.